egolive/docker-compose-lamp-laravel-environment/README.md

 # VeVeTo

+Management system of the HPBV for all administrative tasks.
+Programmed by DaluMa Websolutions.

+## docker-compose

-docker-compose workflow that sets up a LEMP network of containers for local VeVeTo development.
+VeVeTo uses a docker-compose workflow that sets up a LEMP network of containers for local development.

-## Usage
+#### Usage

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.